-Overcoming MongoDB Sharding and Replication Limitations with YugabyteDB
+Overcoming MongoDB Sharding and Replication Limitations

 A few of our early users have chosen to build their new cloud applications on YugabyteDB even though their current primary datastore is MongoDB.
 Starting with the v3.4 release in Nov 2016, MongoDB has made improvements in its sharding and replication architecture that has allowed it to be re-classified as a Consistent and Partition-tolerant (CP) database and move away from its Available and Partition-tolerant (AP) origins.
 However, significant limitations remain that make it unsuitable for latency-sensitive, highly scalable applications.
 These limitations, as detailed in this post, have been cited by our users as the one of the key reasons for their switch to YugabyteDB.
 The other key reason cited is YugabyteDB’s support for distributed ACID transactions, a topic we will review in the next post of this series.